freeCodeCamp/freeCodeCamp/guide/english/css/background/index.md

 The background property lets you use images and colors to create backgrounds for your web pages.

 ### Background Color
 The background color property allows you to choose the color of your element.
 This can be the background for the entire page or the background of one section of your page.
+This property can be place in an external CSS file, at the top of the html css or inline with the elements style property.
 * An element is a piece of HTML such as a header or paragraph on a web page.

 Here is an example of setting the background color for a web page to green.